Schnitzels-tue/AttacKit/README.md

 # Windows

-Windows users must install npcap and get the sdk to put into the thirdparty folder and name it `npcap`.
+Windows users must install npcap and get the sdk to put into the thirdparty folder and name it `npcap-sdk`.

 https://npcap.com/#download